 Learn how to quieten those whirring thoughts

 It's easier said than done, finding peace of mind when you have so much going on in your life.
 How can you ever "switch off" and rest if your brain is full of negative thoughts and worries?
 The key lies in tackling the underlying issue.
-To recognise that we are in control of our own emotions.
+And to recognise that we are in control of our own emotions.

 "It is the mind’s job to protect and take care of you, to solve your problems and make sure you’re safe," explains Sharon Rose Summers, author of Meditation – Deep and Blissful.
 "So, if you feel a surge of emotional upset, it moves into action, trying to help, looking for the source of the upset – for the problems – and generating solutions.